 Twitter Privacy Policy: Business Transfer section

-If your Privacy Policy changes, you must announce Privacy Policy changes to your users.
+If your Privacy Policy changes, always announce Privacy Policy changes to your users.

 The method you chose for notifying your users about changes can be described by you in the agreement.